-This type of shipping container home has gained popularity in recent years as sustainable housing and innovative housing solution, this home is built using recycled shipping containers that are generally made of steel and transported across the world.
+This type of shipping container home has gained popularity in recent years as a sustainable housing and innovative housing solution, this home is built using recycled shipping containers that are generally made of steel and transported across the world.

 Also, shipping container homes are incredibly durable so it resists natural disaster like earthquake, fires, and hurricanes as compared to traditional homes.

-Another challenge is that it has limited space area for construction and one of the main challenges is the insulation of the home, because it is made up of steel and it can become extremely cold or extremely hot depending upon the weather condition.
+Another challenge is that it has limited space area for construction and one of the main challenges is the insulation of the home, because it is made up of steel and it can become extremely cold or extremely hot depending upon the weather conditions.

 Advantages of Shipping Container Homes